JiayuLi-997/SiTunes_dataset/README.md

-# Situ-Music_dataset
+# SiTunes_dataset
-Open source for Situ-Music,  a situational music recommendation feedback dataset with Physiological and Psychological signals.
+Open source for SiTunes,  a situational music recommendation feedback dataset with Physiological and Psychological signals.